-When there is a vacancy for a full-time position at the college, job announcements are posted for a minimum of ten days on various platforms, including the GCC employee portal, the GCC website, various recruiting websites such as Hire Guam and Indeed, local newspapers, and professional publications.
+When there is a vacancy at the college, job announcements are posted for a minimum of ten days on various platforms, including the GCC employee portal, the GCC website, various recruiting websites such as Hire Guam and Indeed, local newspapers, and professional publications.
 Job specifications, experience, and education qualifications and equivalencies are included in job announcements.

 Interested applicants are required to submit a Government of Guam Employment Application along with documents such as certificates, licenses, and transcripts that support their professional and academic credentials.
-Any documents submitted to the HRO that claim credentials for the applicant are validated using the GCC Standard Operating Procedures Determining Acceptance on Educational Diplomas, Degrees or Certificates.
+Any documents submitted to the HRO that claim credentials for the applicant are validated using the Determining Acceptance-Edu Diplomas, Degrees or Certificates SOP.
 This ensures that the college's process is aligned with ACCJC-Western Association of Schools and Colleges (WASC) and the Council for Higher Education Accreditation (CHEA) requirements.

-If necessary, applicants take job-related tests to determine their ability to successfully perform the duties that may be required of them.
+If necessary, applicants take job-related tests to determine their capacity to successfully perform the duties that may be required of them.
 These examinations may include written or performance skills tests.
 Positions that have a selective factor in the job announcement may require an examination.

 Once applications, documents, and any associated test results are received by the HRO, the office uses the Government of Guam Procedures for Evaluating Employment Applications of Job Applicants to evaluate applicants to determine the top five qualified applicants to be interviewed.
 Members of the interview panel are selected from college administrators, faculty, and staff.
+An

-An Equal Employment Opportunity (EEO) representative approves interview questions and is present during interviews to ensure that EEO regulations are followed.
+Equal Employment Opportunity (EEO) representative approves interview questions and is present during interviews to ensure that EEO regulations are followed.
 After the interview, the panel chairperson will send the panel's recommendations to the president for review and selection.

 Upon selection, the HRO will conduct a background and reference check with current and previous employers and provide feedback to the president for final approval.
-Board Policy 420 (Recruitment Above the Minimum Step) and Title 4 Guam Code Annotated- Public Officers and Employees, Chapter 6- Compensation of Public Employees, §6205 Recruitment Above-Step allows the president, with the approval of the Board of Trustees, to recruit at higher sub-steps beyond the recruitment range maximum, if recruitment proves difficult or if an applicant has special or unusual qualifications or experience.
+Board Policy 420 (Recruitment Above the Minimum Step) and 4GCA §6205 Recruitment Above-Step allows the president, with the approval of the Board of Trustees, to recruit at higher sub-steps beyond the recruitment range maximum, if recruitment proves difficult or if an applicant has special or unusual qualifications or experience.

-In addition, Chapters 4 and 5 of the college's Personnel Rules and Regulations for Classified Service Employees, Title 4 Guam Code Annotated- Public Officers and Employees, Chapter 4-Personnel Policy and the Civil Service Commission, and Article XVII of the Agreement Between the Guam Community College Faculty Union Local 6476 AFT/AFL-CIO and the Guam Community College Board of Trustees 2023-2029 present the processes and procedures for filling positions and classification of positions that ensure the selection of the most qualified candidates for employment.
+In addition, Chapters 4 and 5 of the college's Personnel Rules and Regulations for Classified Employees, Chapter 4 of 4 GCA, and Article XVII of the Agreement Between the Guam Community College Faculty Union Local 6476 AFT/AFL-CIO and the Guam Community College Board of Trustees 2023-2029 present the processes and procedures for filling positions and classification of positions that ensure the selection of the most qualified candidates for employment.

 GCC is committed to employing a diverse group of qualified administrators, faculty, and staff who are dedicated to student success.
 Equal employment opportunity guidelines are followed and emphasized at every step of the hiring process.
 Adopted in 1994, GCC continues to implement Board Policy 160 (Affirmative Action) promoting "equal opportunity and affirmative action in education, training, and employment for all persons regardless of race, religion, color, sex, sexual orientation, gender identity, age, or national origin."
+A review and update of Board Policy 160 occurred in 2008, 2014, 2016 and 2021 as part of the board's policy review process.
 In 2023 Board Policy 161 (Diversity, Equity, and Inclusion) was created to emphasize the college's commitment "to achieving and honoring diversity in all its operations by ensuring that the educational and working environment promotes respect of all individuals, regardless of differences."
 The HRO regularly reports employee demographics to the Integrated Postsecondary Education Data System (IPEDS) and to the Guam Department of Labor.